Email list cleaning: The good, the bad and the ugly about email scrubbing

 Once the check is finished, the tool exports a clean list that is ready to use.

 When you send a win-back campaign, it’s best to give subscribers a deadline or wait a few days before you take any action.
-In case you do want to clean inactive subscribers off your list: set their status to unsubscribed in your email software.
+In case you do want to clean unengaged subscribers off your list: set their status to unsubscribed in your email software.
 If you delete the subscriber entirely, you can not re-activate them again in case they do react to your email.

 Berlin-based period and ovulation tracker Clue does a great job with their win-back campaign (extra kudos for the diversity in their header images).